postmanlabs/labs-docs/07_postman_for_public_apis/env_run_button.md

 A possible application for this would be to pass your signed in user's access credentials to Postman, as illustrated in the example above.

-Note that this method works only with the CSS button, and not Markdown. \_pm() method can be used anywhere on the page, after the embedded script tag.
+Note that this method works only with the CSS button, and not Markdown.
+The `_pm()` method can be used anywhere on the page, after the embedded script tag.